 - green onions and parsley

-- a mix of two cheeses (White Cheddar and Red Leicester) but you can use any cheese you love
+- a mix of two cheeses (White Cheddar and Red Leicester for me) but you can use any cheese you love

 - Worcestershire sauce, Dijon mustard and a dash of Spanish paprika to take flavours up a notch